DeanSaiful/-Employee-Search-Application/README.md

 The web page will load, displaying a search form where you can enter the name of an employee.
 Upon clicking the "Search" button, the application will display the information of employees whose names match the search criteria.

 # JSON Data Structure
 The JSON data used in the application contains information about employees, including their first name, last name, age, email, occupation, and hobby.
-The structure of each employee object is as follows

-  [
-    {
-      "firstName": "John",
-      "lastName": "Doe",
-      "age": 30,
-      "email": "john.doe@example.com",
-      "occupation": "Software Engineer",
-      "hobby": "Photography"
-    },
-    // Other employee objects follow...
-  ]